Roger M. Ramey: Postwar service

 At Operation Crossroads, Nuclear testing at Bikini Atoll in 1946, Ramey was the director of the "Able" shot and commander of Task Force 1.5.

-Ramey assumed command of the Eighth Air Force as a temporary Brigadier General in January 1947.
+Ramey assumed command of the Eighth Air Force as a temporary brigadier general in January 1947.
 He was also the commander of Carswell Air Force Base, then known as Fort Worth Army Airfield.
-He was responsible for reversing the stance on the nature of the crashed craft of the Roswell UFO incident later in 1947.
-He was famously photographed with a telex in his hand on July 8, 1947, that Ufologists believe may confirm a cover-up.
-The photograph has been subject to much analyzing with little conclusive results.
+He was responsible for reversing the initial public statement about debris recovered in the Roswell incident later that year.
+Author Ryan S. Wood later identified the redacted Eighth Air Force officer who supplied similar information to the FBI as Edwin M. Kirton.
+Ramey was photographed on July 8, 1947, holding a teletype message that some UFO researchers have argued may refer to the recovered debris; attempts to read the message from the photograph have produced no conclusive result.

 In May 1954 Ramey assumed command of the Fifth Air Force in Korea, and was promoted to temporary Lieutenant General in June 1954.

 Retirement

 Ramey retired on January 31, 1957, over heart problems.
 He died on March 4, 1963, in Torrance, California.